davelens/fvtt-party-resources/README.md

 ## Usage
 Anyone can access the resources dashboard at the top of the Actor directory.

-## I18n
-If you'd like to translate labels to your language of choice, feel free to submit a pull request on GitHub.

 ## License
 This work is licensed under the MIT license, as well as Foundry Virtual Tabletop EULA - Limited License Agreement for module development from May 29, 2020.